Defensive Soccer Drills (Shape-Pressure -Tackle-Clear)

 8. You can also add specific dribbling challenges within the game (weak foot only, must complete 2 moves before crossing, etc.

-See also Movement Soccer Drills (Create Space)
+See also Indoor Soccer Drills (Tight Space Practice)

 1 v 1 Defending: Soccer Drill